 Branded Appreciation Gifts

-If you really want to make an impression on your donors, create your own branded merchandise to hand out as thank you gifts.
+If you want to make an impression on your donors, create your own branded merchandise to hand out as thank you gifts.
 When you give donors branded appreciation gifts with your organization’s logo, that’s tangible evidence of your gratitude for their support.

 Every time your donor pulls out their t-shirt, coffee mug, or other branded gift, they’ll think of your organization and mission, and will last for years!
-Plus, when donors sport your shirt or go out with a water bottle with your logo on it, that’s an excellent way to initiate conversation with family and friends and advertise your organization.
+Plus, when donors sport your shirt or go out with a water bottle with your logo on it, that’s an excellent way to initiate a conversation with family and friends and advertise your organization.

-T-shirts and coffee mugs are some of the more common branded gifts to show donor appreciation, but there are countless other options, such as: scarves, tote bags, candles, and keychains.
+T-shirts and coffee mugs are some of the more common branded gifts to show donor appreciation, but there are countless other options, such as scarves, tote bags, candles, and keychains.

 Consider your relationship with the donor before handing out branded merchandise.
 For example, a newer donor who has donated small gifts may be given some simple small items such as a magnet and keychain, while individuals who are long-term or major donors may expect something more, such as an all-weather jacket with your logo on it.